serverlessworkflow/specification/sdk/java/README.md

 Allows you to parse Workflow types from JSON/YAML sources, as well as programmatically build your workflows using the provided builder API.

+The SDK focus is to allow to quickly go from the workflow definition (JSON or YAML) to instances of Workflow type, as well as to provide a builder API to easily create a workflow programmatically.

+Future versions will also include validation functionality.

+This is **not** a workflow runtime implementation.

 ### Status

 This SDK is considered work in progress.
 We intend to release versions which match the future releases